Top 5 Raunchy Christmas Party Games That Will Make Your Family Cringe

 3.)
 Cards Against Humanity Holiday Packs

-Cards Against Humanity has not one, not two, but three different packs of “vaguely holiday themed” cards for your enjoyment.
-In 2012, 2013 and 2014 the delightfully inappropriate card game realtor released 30-card packs to make your holiday party just a little less angelic — but all of the proceeds of your crudeness went straight to charity.
+Cards Against Humanity has not one, not two, but three different packs of “vaguely holiday-themed” cards for your enjoyment.
+In 2012, 2013, and 2014, the delightfully inappropriate card game realtor released 30-card collections to make your holiday party just a little less angelic — but all of the proceeds of your crudeness went straight to charity.
 Don’t celebrate Christmas and want something fun and cringe-worthy for your Hanukkah party?
 Cards Against Humanity’s got you covered with the Jew Pack.

 2.)
 Classic Christmas Movie Drinking Games

-Chances are you love watching at least one of these Christmas Movie Classics, from Elf to Home Alone, and your family members probably did too.
-This will likely make your in-laws a little uncomfortable when you pull out your trusty drinking game rules and peppermint schnapps.
+Chances are you love watching at least one of these Christmas Movie Classics, from Elf to Home Alone, and your family members probably did, too.
+This will likely make your in-laws uncomfortable when you pull out your trusty drinking game rules and peppermint schnapps.

 1.)
 Santa vs. Jesus: The Epic Party Game

-This is the Christmas game you’ve probably been waiting for your entire life.
-Suddenly all of your underlying family tension can be directed toward a new goal: gaining more believers than Uncle Carl in Santa vs. Jesus.
+This is the Christmas game you’ve probably been waiting for.
+All your underlying family tension can be directed toward a new goal: gaining more believers than Uncle Carl in Santa vs. Jesus.

-Players are split into two teams to compete holiday-themed puzzles, riddles, brain games and more in their quest, which also forces you to (gasp) work together.
+Players are split into two teams to compete holiday-themed puzzles, riddles, brain games, and more in their quest, forcing you to work together (gasp).
 Plus, it has elements that everyone in the family enjoys: the strategy of your stepdad’s favorite board games and the potential offensiveness of Cards Against Humanity that you love.
 It even advertises that it is not suitable for children — discretion is also probably advised with some of your more religious family members.